makyeme/NYC_motorCrashes/README.md

 NYC_crashes.ipynb includes all the code that finds the percentage of missing data and plots the graph above.

-library used: Matplotlib, Seaborn, Pandas
+Libraries used: Matplotlib, Seaborn, Pandas

 ### 4. cleanData() Function